Skip to main content

 The hotel development was significantly delayed due to a slowdown in the construction industry during and following Covid and Brexit.
 Work on-site slowed in May 2023 and then stopped and the developer was put into administration on 17 October 2023.

 In the meantime, we undertook soft market testing to understand if there was any interest from those who may look to purchase the hotel.
 There were a number of expressions of interest.
-It was recommended that we accepted a subsequent firm offer from one of the interested parties.

 You can read more about the latest on this project in the following Cabinet agenda papers from previous meetings: